Department: Marketing and Supply Chain Management

 Associate Professor of Supply Chain Management

 Mei Li received a Ph.D. from Arizona State University, where she studied supply chain management.
 Her primary research interests include interdisciplinary service research, supply network research and big data analytics.
-Her research has appeared in Production and Operations Management Journal, Journal of Operations Management, Journal of Marketing, Strategic Management Journal, Decision Sciences Journal, Journal of Supply Chain Management, and Journal of Business Logistics.
+Her research has appeared in Production and Operations Management Journal, Journal of Operations Management, Journal of Marketing, Strategic Management Journal, Decision Sciences Journal, Journal of Supply Chain Management, Journal of Business Logistics, Journal of Purchasing and Supply Management, and Data Science and Management Journal.
 Her Journal of Marketing article received the Best Service Article Award in 2015.
 Li serves on the Editorial Review Board of Journal of Supply Chain Management and is an Associate Editor for Data Science and Management Journal.

 - Li, M., Alam., Z., Bernardes, E., Giannoccaro, I., Skilton, P., Rahman., M. S. (2021).
 Out of Sight, Out of Mind?
 Modeling the Impacts of Financial Squeeze on Extended Supply Chain Networks.
 Forthcoming at Journal of Business Logistics.